elevateforhumanity/fix2/INVIDEO_COMPLETE_SETUP.md

 **Script to paste:**
 ```
 Do you see yourself behind the chair as a professional barber?
-The Barber Apprenticeship program in the Elevate Connects Directory helps you get there.
+The Barber Apprenticeship program in the Elevate for Humanity helps you get there.

 Earn-while-you-learn apprenticeship in a real barbershop, building hours toward state barber licensure.